Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 ## Adding Liquidity

-Next, we'll implement a function to add liquidity to an existing position.
+Next, we'll implement a function to add liquidity to an existing position, in the case when we want more liquidity to a position that already has some.
+In such cases, we don't want to mint an NFT, but only to increase the amount of liquidity in an existing. position.
 For that, we'll only need to provide a token ID and token amounts:

 ```solidity
 function addLiquidity(AddLiquidityParams calldata params)